 Trade with good risk management rules you want to limit drawdown and maximum drawdown in forex.

 Determine your stop loss points and appropriate position size before entering any trade.

 - Avoid holding on losing trades for long

 - Do not risk much of your capital on just one trade .
 Risk at least 1-3% per trade with a realistic risk reward target and try to be consistent with your risk percentage.

 - Using a 2% rule risk management to trade

 - Do not fight with the market

 - Strictly follow your trading rules

-If you make consecutive drawdowns, consider revising your trading system and make adjustments if neccessary.
+If you make consecutive draw downs, consider revising your trading system and make adjustments if necessary.

 - Last Post